 “If you are worried about your spouse and being responsible for their share of their taxes — including interest and penalties — then you might consider filing separately,’ she said.

-To include non-reimbursed medical and dental expenses in itemized deductions, the expenses must meet a threshold of exceeding 10 percent of your adjusted gross income.
-However, when you file jointly — and thus report a larger combined income — it can make it more difficult for you to qualify.
+To include nonreimbursed medical and dental expenses in itemized deductions, the expenses must meet a threshold of exceeding 10 percent of your adjusted gross income.
+When you file jointly, however — and thus report a larger combined income — it can make it more difficult for you to qualify.

 Related: 31 Tips When Doing Your Own Taxes

 Many people complain about the marriage tax penalty.
-"Married filing jointly may result in a higher tax bill for the couple versus when each spouse was filing single, especially if both spouses make roughly the same amount of income," said Andrew Oswalt, a certified public accountant and tax analyst for TaxAct, a tax-preparation software company.
+“Married filing jointly may result in a higher tax bill for the couple versus when each spouse was filing single, especially if both spouses make roughly the same amount of income,” said Andrew Oswalt, a CPA and tax analyst for TaxAct, a tax-preparation software company.

-However, you might have an opportunity to pay less total tax — a marriage tax break -- if one spouse earns significantly less.
-"When couples file jointly with largely differing income levels, this may result in a 'marriage tax benefit,' potentially resulting in less tax owed than when the spouses filed with a single filing status," Oswalt said.
+You might have an opportunity to pay less total tax — getting a marriage tax break — if one spouse earns significantly less, however.
+“When couples file jointly with largely differing income levels, this may result in a ‘marriage tax benefit,’ potentially resulting in less tax owed than when the spouses filed with a single filing status,” Oswalt said.